always-on/always/plugins/README.txt

                     most of logic on server side)

   rummy-plugin - plugin for playing rummy (example of plugin with
-                 appliation-specific GUI and most of logic on client side)
+                 application-specific GUI and most of logic on client side)

   story-plugin - plugin for audio story recording (example of plugin
                  with application-specific GUI, but most of logic